atomvm/atomvm_gps/markdown/gps.md

 C.f., [FreeNMEA documentation](http://freenmea.net/docs)

-If you would only like to receive a subset of the entries in this map in your handler, you can use the `gps_reading_filter` key in the configuration map passed to the `gps:start/1` function to enumerate the entries you would like to see, e.g.,
+If you would only like to receive a subset of the entries in this map in your handler, you can use the `gps_reading_filter` key in the configuration map passed to the `gps:start/1` function to enumerate the entries you would like to see.
+Use the keys described above to _include_ the desired fields.
+If no filter is specified, then _all_ fields will be delivered.
+If an empty list is specified, then _no_ fields will be delivered.

+For example,

     %% erlang
     Config = #{